EJTH/touch-transform/README.md

     }
 });
 ```

-### Rotate & scale with mouse scroll
-By default scaling is performed with click+scroll and rotation is performed with click+shift+scroll.
-If you wish to change this behaviour you can do so with the `scaleKey` and `rotateKey` options.
-See [MDN Page on Key Values](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/key/Key_Values) for valid values.

 ## Module support
 This library supports AMD if define exists, otherwise it will be available in the window global object.